-The DICT, in coordination with the National Security Council and the National Defense College of the Philippines, shall Institute a consultation process to update the definition of a CII, the list of CII institutions, and the sector or industry covered as CII every three (3) years from the effectivity of this Act.
+The DICT shall institute a consultation process to update the definition of a CII, the list of CII institutions, and the sector or industry covered as CII every three (3) years from the effectivity of this Act.

-Sec.
-5. Adoption of Minimum Information Security Standards. - All covered CII institutions shall adopt and implement adequate measures to protect their ICT systems and infrastructure, and respond to and recover from any information security incident, in compliance with existing laws, rules and regulations.
+Section 5.
+Adoption of Minimum Information Security Standards. - All covered CII institutions shall adopt and implement adequate measures to protect their ICT systems and infrastructure, and respond to and recover from any information security incident, in compliance with existing laws, rules and regulations.